-They are engineers, industrialists, researchers, managers, pilots, astronauts, doctors, jurists, economists, journalists, writers and artists and constitute a unique pool of knowledge in Europe.
+Our members (fellows, honorary, emeritus, associate and correspondents) come from a wide variety of backgrounds – engineers, industrialists, researchers, managers, pilots, astronauts, doctors, lawyers, economists, journalists, writers and artists – and together constitute a pool of knowledge unique in Europe.

-It is composed of a President and four Vice-presidents as well as a secretary general and Treasurer of the one, all member of the academy.
+It is composed of a president, four vice presidents, a secretary general and a treasurer, all members of AAE.

-The staffing of each section is approximately one-sixth of the number of members, except for section II, which has about a third.
+The number of people in each section is about one sixth of the number of fellows, except for section 2 which has about one-third.
 Associate members and correspondents are assigned to specific sections.

-ad hoc commissions are responsible for studying specific problems and possibly involving several sections simultaneously, and proposing solutions.
-Some commissions sit on a permanent basis, other than the temporary existence necessary to deal with a topical problem.
+Ad hoc commissions are responsible for studying specific problems possibly involving several sections simultaneously, and proposing solutions.
+Some commissions sit on a permanent basis, other have the temporary existence necessary to deal with a particular problem.